nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key.
 Server stores agent SPIFFE ID mapping to TPM AK public key in a shared datastore.

+# Agent geo-location and geo-fencing workflow - this is run periodically (say every 5 minutes) to ensure that the host is in the same location
-## Agent gets attested composite location using Geo-location service (GL)
+## Step 1: Agent gets attested composite location using Geo-location service (GL)
 Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).

 * Agent gathers the location from H local location sensors (e.g. GPS, GNSS).
 Agent connects to GL using secure connection mechanism like TLS.
 Agent provides the gathered location to GL over the secure connection.